 On 18th June 2019 the Bishop of Leeds, Rt Revd Nick Baines, received five written answers from Government, about religious freedom and the persecution of Christians:

 The Lord Bishop of Leeds: HL16018 To ask Her Majesty’s Government what is their strategy for promoting and protecting freedom of religion or belief as an objective of UK foreign policy.

-Continue reading “Bishop of Coventry receives response to written questions about freedom of religion and belief”
+Continue reading “Bishop of Leeds asks Government about strategy for promoting freedom of religion or belief”

 On 3rd April 2019 the Bishop of St Albans, Rt Revd Alan Smith, received written answers to two questions on street preachers.